Creating and Running a Yii 2 Project in ServBay

 Initial Configuration

-After creating your Yii 2 project, you'll need to perform some basic configuration, particularly regarding database connection and component settings.
+After creating your Yii 2 project, configure basic settings, particularly the database connection and caching components.

 Configure Database Connection: Edit the